Smartmessages/subscriptionproofrfc/README.md

 While these data points contribute to a reasonable circumstantial argument that a given subscription is legitimate, all of this data is forgeable, and almost none of it is exposed to external parties that might want/need to know in order to process messages sent out under the list subscription.
 This is particularly relevant to large ISPs such as gmail, hotmail, yahoo, AOL etc who have a very difficult time filtering messages accurately.
 Correspondingly, ESPs doing the sending face a constant battle to have their messages accepted consistently without spam filtering, delivery deferral, rate limiting, and other countermeaures designed to combat spammers rather than legitimate volume deliveries.

-A key problem with this data is that it is not portable - if a mailing list is transferred between ESPs, it usually omits all of this information, and it's unsual for ESPs to even have a mechansim for importing this data, despite its importance.
+A key problem with this data is that it is not portable - if a mailing list is transferred between ESPs, it usually omits all of this information, and it's unsual for ESPs to even have a mechanism for importing this data, despite its importance.
 It's also bulky and inconvenient.
 This has been a key contributing factor to the rise of unscrupulous list sellers, and a corresponding rise in spam.

 There is a potential legal conflict: ESPs are required to retain this data to "prove" opt-in, but at the same time it contains personal data (particularly IP and email address) which are subject to GDPR data protection rules.